NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 </figure>

 ## Compressed & Efficient subsetting
-The HDF5 format is a compressed format.
-The size of all data contained within HDF5 is optimized which makes the overall file size smaller.
-However, HDF5 files, even when compressed can be quite large given they often contain big data.
-Another powerful attribute of HDF5 is `data slicing`.
-Data slicing refers to extracting particular subsets of a dataset stored within the HDF5 file.
-This means that the entire dataset doesn't have to be read into memory (RAM).
-It allows us to more efficiently work with very large (gigabytes or more) datasets.
+The HDF5 format is a compressed format, with the size of all data contained within HDF5 being optimized to make the overall file size smaller.
+Even when compressed, however, HDF5 files often contain big data and can thus still be quite large.
+A powerful attribute of HDF5 is `data slicing`, by which a particular subsets of a dataset can be extracted for processing.
+This means that the entire dataset doesn't have to be read into memory (RAM); very helpful in allowing us to more efficiently work with very large (gigabytes or more) datasets!

 ## Heterogeneous Data Storage
 HDF5 files can store many different types of data within in the same file.
-For example, one group may contain a set of datasets to contain integer (numeric) and text (string) formatted data.
-One dataset can also contain heterogeneous information (combining text and numeric data).
+For example, one group may contain a set of datasets to contain integer (numeric) and text (string) data.
+Or, one dataset can contain heterogeneous data types (e.g., both text and numeric data in one dataset).
 This means that HDF5 can store any of the following (and more) in one file:

 - Temperature, precipitation and PAR (photosynthetic active radiation) data for a site or for many sites
-- A set of images that cover one or more areas (each image can have specific spatial information associated with it - all in the same file)
+- A set of images that cover one or more areas (each image can have unique spatial information associated with it)
-- A multi or hyperspectral spatial dataset that contains thousands of bands.
+- A multi or hyperspectral spatial dataset that contains thousands of bands
-- Field data for several sites characterizing insects, mammals, vegetation and climate.
+- Field data for several sites characterizing insects, mammals, vegetation and climate
 - And much more!

 ## Open Format
 The HDF5 format is open and free to use.
 The supporting libraries (and a free viewer), can be downloaded from the <a href="http://www.hdfgroup.org" target="_blank">HDF Group </a> website.
-As such, it has wide support in a host of programs including open source programming languages like `R` and `Python`, commercial programming tools like `Matlab` and `IDL`.
-Spatial data, stored in HDF5 format can be used in GIS and imaging programs including `QGIS`, `ArcGIS`, and `ENVI`.
+As such, HDF5 is widely supported in a host of programs, including open source programming languages like `R` and `Python`, and commercial programming tools like `Matlab` and `IDL`.
+Spatial data that are stored in HDF5 format can be used in GIS and imaging programs including `QGIS`, `ArcGIS`, and `ENVI`.

 ## Summary Points - Benefits of HDF5

-- **Self-Describing** The data with an HDF5 file are self describing.
+- **Self-Describing** The datasets with an HDF5 file are self describing.
 This allows us to efficiently extract metadata without needing an additional metadata document.
-- **Supporta Heterogeneous Data**: Different types of data can be contained within one HDF5 file.
+- **Supporta Heterogeneous Data**: Different types of datasets can be contained within one HDF5 file.
 - **Supports Large, Complex Data**: HDF5 is a compressed format that is designed to support large, heterogeneous, and complex datasets.
-- **Supports Data Slicing:** "Data slicing" or extracting portions of the dataset as needed to be used in analysis means large files don't need to be completely read into the computers memory or RAM.
+- **Supports Data Slicing:** "Data slicing", or extracting portions of the dataset as needed for  analysis, means large files don't need to be completely read into the computers memory or RAM.
-- **Open Format -  wide support in the many tools**: Because the HDF5 format is open, it is supported by a host of programming languages and tools including open source languages like `R` and `Python` and open GIS tools like `QGIS`.
+- **Open Format -  wide support in the many tools**: Because the HDF5 format is open, it is supported by a host of programming languages and tools, including open source languages like `R` and `Python` and open GIS tools like `QGIS`.

 You'll see what this looks like when [we open an HDF5 file in the HDFviewer]( {{ site.baseurl }}/HDF5/Exploring-Data-HDFView/).